BBismaarshad/GIAIC-Q3-Assignments/Assignment/README.md

 # 📱 BuyNCompare

 BuyNCompare is an interactive Streamlit web application that helps users compare smartphone prices, features, and trends.
-It includes a login system, price filtering, market analysis, and even lets users simulate a phone purchase with a mock payment system and PDF bill generation.
+It includes a login system, price filtering, market analysis, and even lets users simulate a phone purchase with a mock payment system.
 ---

 ## 🚀 Features